 The Basics of Waterjet Cutting

-Waterjet cutting is a method that uses a high-pressure stream of water, sometimes mixed with an abrasive substance, to cut materials.
-It’s a flexible process used to cut a wide variety of materials from metal to stone, glass, and more.
+Water jet machining process is a method that uses a high-pressure stream of water, sometimes mixed with an abrasive substance, to cut materials.
+It’s a flexible process to cut various materials from metal to stone, glass, and more.

 What are the Mechanics of Waterjet Cutting?